 - Changing Attitude’s guide to open and welcoming congregations across the UK.

-- Our Funeral Celebrants in Cheshire will help you create a sincere and meaningful ceremony that truly reflects your wishes.
+- Shena is a Funeral Celebrant in Cheshire – she will help you create a sincere and meaningful ceremony that truly reflects your wishes.
 This will be essentially non-religious, but can incorporate a hymn or simple prayer if you wish.

 - For a Humanist (entirely non-religious) funeral in Manchester, contact Helen Smith.